 I had never heard of the play before I saw it, but I’ve remembered it ever since.

-Because the costume designer dressed everyone in contemporary clothing.
-Soldiers were in army fatigues.
-Senators were in suits.
+Because all the actors were dressed in contemporary clothing.
+Soldiers in army fatigues.
+Senators in suits.
 When Coriolanus is banished from Rome, he leaves incognito wearing a trench coat and sunglasses.

-Now I know it sounds crazy putting Shakespearean actors spouting 17th Century English in contemporary clothing (Ralph Fiennes did the same thing in his 2011 movie adaptation of Coriolanus, below).
-But you know what?
-The audience knew in an instant which character was whom.
+What I did know is that everyone watching knew in an instant which character was whom.
 They could focus on the story because the costuming made it easy to follow.

 So what in the world does this have to do with you?